 To start a lawsuit in the Justice of the Peace Court, you must fill out a "Complaint Form."
 CF01.
 A Complaint is the legal paper that you must complete to start a lawsuit in Justice of the Peace Court.
 The Court supplies the form needed at its Civil court locations and online.
-Consider adding a "Statement of Claim," Appendix 4, detailing the claim "with particularity" to defend against a motion for a "Bill of Particulars."
+Consider adding a "Statement of Claim," See Appendix 4 (Sample Civil Complaint form with Instructions,) Appendix 5.1 (Claim form with optional Statement of CLaim) detailing the claim "with particularity" to defend against a motion for a "Bill of Particulars."

-- A. Before filling out your Complaint, Review Section IV, above. - Determine whether the Claim you want to file can be handled in Justice of the Peace Court at these links: How do I know what type of claim to file?
+- A. Before filling out your Complaint, Review Section IV, above. - 1.
+Determine whether the Claim you want to file can be handled in Justice of the Peace Court at these links: How do I know what type of claim to file?
 How much can the claim be for?
 Remember, you are filing a "Debt Action."
 This will be important in filling out the Complaint. - 2.
 Obtain and use the correct name and address of the Defendant/Owner using information found here: How to name a Defendant. - 3.
 Determine whether you must name anyone other than the Defendant for Service.
 This is necessary if you are suing a corporation, a bank, an insurance company, or the State of Delaware, or one of its agencies or officials.
 Read the information found here: Service to determine whether any special procedures for Service are required. - 4.
-A Complaint Form is available at any Civil Court location, or by download here: Complaint Form, Civil Form No. 1(English), (Spanish) and is also in Appendix 4.
-Click here for an Interactive Complaint Form that will ask questions to guide you through filling out the Complaint Form for a Debt. - 5.
+A Complaint Form is available at any Civil Court location, or by download here: Complaint Form, Civil Form No. 1(English), (Spanish) and is also in Appendix 4. - 5.
 Only four (4) of the Justice of the Peace Court locations accept Civil Cases, including Debt Actions.
-You must get forms from and use one of these Court locations listed in Chapter V, Section E below.

-B. Fill out your complaint.

-1. The same form is used for many Civil Complaints, including Debts.
+You must get forms from and use one of these Court locations listed in Chapter V, Section E below. - B. Fill out your complaint. - 1.
+The same form is used for many Civil Complaints, including Debts.